skelter2014/Learning_C/README.md

 # Learning_C
 This repo is a learning project to go along with a C tutorial 'Learn C Programming'

-to build the file: gc clc *.c
+to build the file:  cl *.c

 how to print the machine instructions gcc -S file.c